-- P1 Communal on-site waste storage, recycling and collection points must be provided for each development site. - P2 Separate waste storage facilities must be provided where a development contains a mixture of both residential and commercial uses.
-Access to these separate storage areas is to be restricted to their respective users. - P3 A garbage storage area should be located within 2m of the street or laneway boundary. - P4 Notwithstanding P3 above, a garbage storage area may be located anywhere on a site, but only if a garbage collection area, capable of accommodating all of the required bins for the entire development is located within 2m of the street or laneway boundary. - P5 Garbage storage facilities should not be located in conjunction with the main pedestrian entrances to a building. - P6 Garbage bins stored in a collection facility should be located within 3m of the facility's entrance. - P7 Convenient access for on-site movement and collection should be provided. - P8 More than one communal on-site waste storage and recycling area should be provided on large or steep sites, or where there is more than one Council collection point. - P9 Garbage storage areas must be screened from streets and laneways to discourage the illegal dumping of rubbish and unsightly mess visible to pedestrians. - P10 Garbage storage areas must be located and managed to avoid causing a nuisance from smells, insects or animals. - P11 Sufficient space must be provided to accommodate any on-site treatment facilities (e.g. compaction) proposed to be incorporated. - P12 Garbage storage areas should be adequately protected from inclement weather.
-Where appropriate, the area should be enclosed or undercover. - P13 Storage areas must be well ventilated and drained to a lawfully approved sewerage system. - P14 Where a garbage chute is provided or required: - (a) a separate garbage chute must be provided for the residential and commercial components of the building; - (b) the garbage chute room must be adequately ventilated and incorporate fire safety and other services in accordance with the BCA.
+- P1 Communal on-site waste storage, recycling and collection points must be provided for each development site. - P2 Separate garbage storage facilities must be provided for the residential and commercial components of the development. - P3 A garbage storage area should be located within 2m of the street or laneway boundary. - P4 Notwithstanding P3 above, a garbage storage area may be located anywhere on a site, but only if a garbage collection area, capable of accommodating all of the required bins for the entire development is located within 2m of the street or laneway boundary. - P5 Garbage storage facilities should not be located in conjunction with the main pedestrian entrances to a building. - P6 Garbage bins stored in a collection facility should be located within 3m of the facility's entrance. - P7 Convenient access for on-site movement and collection should be provided.

-P15 Garbage facilities are to be designed and constructed in accordance with Council's Waste Management Guide (refer to Appendix 3).
+- P8 More than one communal on-site waste storage and recycling area should be provided on large or steep sites, or where there is more than one Council collection point. - P9 Garbage storage areas must be screened from streets and laneways to discourage the illegal dumping of rubbish and unsightly mess visible to pedestrians. - P10 Garbage storage areas must be located and managed to avoid causing a nuisance from smells, insects or animals. - P11 Sufficient space must be provided to accommodate any on-site treatment facilities (e.g. compaction) proposed to be incorporated. - P12 Garbage storage areas should be adequately protected from inclement weather.
+Where appropriate, the area should be enclosed or undercover. - P13 Storage areas must be well ventilated and drained to a lawfully approved sewerage system. - P14 Where a garbage chute is provided or required: - (a) a separate garbage chute must be provided for the residential and commercial components of the building; - (b) the garbage chute room must be adequately ventilated and incorporate fire safety and other services in accordance with the BCA. - P15 Garbage facilities are to be designed and constructed in accordance with Council's Waste Facility Guide (refer to Appendix 3).